FireSquid6/FireSquid6/README.md

 # About
 I'm a game developer from Austin, Texas.
-Design is mostly my strongsuit, but I'm an intermediate Gamemaker Studio 2 programmer as well.
-I used to be a competitive Splatoon 2 player, but quit to focus on studying game design and working on my programming skills.
+Design is mostly my strongsuit, but I'm a fairly decent Gamemaker Studio 2 programmer as well and am learning Godot.
+I used to be a competitive Splatoon 2 player, but quit to focus on studying game design and working on my programming and design skills.
 While playing splatoon I grew fond of studying multiplayer games and the interlocking systems within them with a team, and one day hope to create a game that will give that experience to another generation of players.

  Some of my favorite games are:
  - Cyber Manhunt
  - Into the Breach
  - Terraria
- - Starbound (modded ofc)
+ - Starbound
  - Ghostrunner
  - The Pedestrian
  - All of the Half Life and Portal games
  - Minecraft
  - One Step from Eden
  - Enter the Gungeon
- - Wargroove
- - Hades
  - Project Highrise
  - Teamfight Manager
  - Subnautica
  - Stardew Valley
+ - This War of Mine
+ - Hotline Miami 1 and 2
+ - The Orwell Games
+ - This War of Mine
+ - Ultrakill
+ - Celeste
+ - Splitgate
- - Beat Saber
+ - Splatoon 2

 # Contact
 [Website](https://firesquid6.github.io)
-[Discord](https://discord.gg/HCqHcRWRZE) (This will redirect you to a server where you can send me a direct message)
+[Discord](https://discord.gg/HCqHcRWRZE) (This will redirect you to a server where you can send me a direct message [Email](mailto:jonathandeiss2006@gmail.com)
-[Email](mailto:jonathandeiss2006@gmail.com)
 [Steam](https://steamcommunity.com/id/firesquid/)